 Both laboratories opened in 1994 and are now locally managed and independent.
 They produce around 250,000 lenses every year, which are distributed to more than 50 countries.
 The creation of these factories meant that one of the biggest costs in cataract surgery was reduced – and by doing this, the ability to perform low-cost surgeries in developing countries has become a reality.

-To this day, the factories have produced over four million lenses since they opened.
+The factories have produced almost eight million lenses since they opened.

 A close-up of an IOL